1 person killed, others injured in shooting at Florida Walmart

-Multiple suspects were being sought after a shooting inside a Walmart in Florida City Wednesday afternoon left one man dead and another injured, and caused panic that left multiple people hurt as they ran from the gunfire, officials said.
+Multiple suspects were arrested after a shooting inside a Walmart in Florida City Wednesday afternoon left one man dead and another injured, and caused panic that left multiple people hurt as they ran from the gunfire, officials said.

+Miami-Dade Police confirmed two men were shot at the Walmart at 33501 S. Dixie Highway just before 3 p.m.

 Cellphone video showed people trying to assist one victim who was laying on the store's floor moments after the shooting.